CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ### Update Methods

-Capgo provides two main ways to handle updates:
+CodePushGo provides two main ways to handle updates:

 **[Automatic Updates](https://capgo.app/docs/plugin/cloud-mode/auto-update/)**
 Enable automatic updates by setting `autoUpdate: true` in your configuration.
 This ensures updates are applied in the background with no extra effort from developers.